 Do not let a child who bit another head freely back into the group until you have been able to address what happened with them.
 I found it worked best to keep them near me while I comforted and provided any necessary first aid to the bitten child.
-This nearness allows me to be sure they do not bite another child, they do not go back to play and that they witness the hurt they caused.
+This closeness allows me to be sure they do not bite another child, they do not go back to play and that they witness the hurt they caused.
 Once the bitten child was comforted and ready to rejoin the group or get back to their personal play, I took time to address the biting.
-I reinforce it’s not ok, it hurts, etc. Then if language is present I ask about what was happening that lead to the biting; what was the biter hoping to get; how the biter was feeling, etc. Questions really depend on the child’s language, but they need to be more than yes or no. You are looking for clues for building your plan to change the behavior and keep everyone safe.
-In a child care program any plan for addressing biting includes the whole team – provider, staff, and parents.
+I reinforce it’s not ok, it hurts, etc. Then, if language is present, I ask about what was happening that lead to the biting; what was the biter hoping to get; how the biter was feeling, etc. Questions really depend on the child’s language, but the answers need to be more than yes or no. You are looking for clues for building your plan to change the behavior and keep everyone safe.
+In a child care program, any plan for addressing biting includes the whole team – provider, staff, and parents.

 Home page Biting training